 Jason Ramaker, Dean of Students at Waldorf continues to serve as the Winnebago County Task Force Coalition Chair which is a grant funded coalition that supports youth education and prevention of drugs, alcohol and prescription drugs.
 He presides over the monthly meetings, attends events and works closely with the coalition directors to advance the goals of prevention and education on AODA issues with our youth in the county.

-During these meetings, Waldorf also has an opportunity to learn from county trends and the coalition can learn about what is happening at Waldorf in terms of AODA issues and trends on campus.
+During these meetings, Waldorf also has an opportunity to learn from county youth trends and the coalition can learn about what is happening at Waldorf in terms of AODA issues and trends on campus.
 This relationship allows the opportunity for both entities to collaborate on initiatives that impact youth and college aged students.
+Two Waldorf students have attended meetings this year.